idlesilver/comment-driver/README.md

 This is **[Visual Studio Code](https://github.com/Microsoft/vscode)** extension, which provides commands for generating comment-wrapped separators from line content.

+- Works with multi-cursor and multi-line selections.
+- Smartly toggles decorated dividers when you rerun commands on existing lines.
+- Handles whitespace-only lines by filling them with a solid divider automatically.

 **[Supports all common languages](#language-support).**

 ## Install